EutechCybernetic/lucy-pro-documentation/block-source.raw.md

 ## Parse Date
 This block converts a textual representation of a [timestamp](datetimes) into an actual [timestamp](datetimes).
-See [datetimeformats](datetimeformats) for more information on the formats in which the input can be specified.
+See [Supported date and time formats](datatypes.rst#datetimeformats) for more information on the formats in which the input can be specified.
 If the input is not in any of those formats, Lucy tries to make a guess as to how it should be intrepreted.
 Don't like the sound of that?
 Then specify the date in a valid format :)